wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/training-environment-preparation-healthcare/includes/4a-azure-trial.md

 3. In the upper-right corner of the page, use the search box to search for the string **Sales**.

-4. In the right pane, select **Dynamics 365 Sales, Enterprise Edition App** and then select **Install**, as shown in the following image.
+4. In the right pane, select **Dynamics 365 Sales, Enterprise Edition App** and then select **Install**, as shown in the following screenshot.

 	> [!div class="mx-imgBorder"]
 	> [![Screenshot of Sales Enterprise edition option with Install highlighted.](../media/field-install-apps.png)](../media/field-install-apps.png#lightbox)